Sharp Isoperimetric Inequalities for Affine Quermassintegrals: Notation and preliminaries

 We use $\L_E$ to denote the Lebesgue measure on a $k$-dimensional affine subspace $E$; when the latter is clear from the context, we will simply write $\L^k$.
+The $k$-dimensional Hausdorff measure is denotes by $\H^k$.
 Recall that $P_E$ denotes orthogonal projection onto $E$.
 Given a compact set $K$ in $\R^n$, we use $|K|$ and $|P_E K|$ as shorthand for $\L^n(K)$ and $\L^k(P_E K)$, respectively.

 The Steiner symmetral of a compact set $K \subset \R^n$ in the direction of $u \in \S^{n-1}$, denoted $S_u K$, is defined by requiring that the one-dimensional fiber $S_u K \cap (y + u^{\perp})$ is a symmetric interval about $u^{\perp}$ having the same one-dimensional Lebesgue measure as $K \cap (y + u^{\perp})$, for each $y \in u^{\perp}$ so that the latter is non-empty.
 Clearly $|S_u K| = |K|$, and it is well known that Steiner symmetrization preserves compactness as well as convexity \cite[Chapter 2]{GardnerGeometricTomography2ndEd}, \cite[Chapter 9]{Gruber-ConvexAndDiscreteGeometry}.
 We denote by $R_u$ the reflection map about $u^{\perp}$.